 Educational Policy Studies (EDPS)

 EDPS 104.
-Race, Place, and Schooling: African Americans and Education.
+Race, Place, and Schooling: Black Americans and Education.
 3 hours.

-Examination of the social, political, cultural, and economic factors shaping African Americans' educational experiences in the United States historically and currently.
-Course Information: Same as AAST 104.
+Examination of the social, political, cultural, and economic factors shaping Black Americans' educational experiences in the United States histprically and currently.
+Course Information: Same as BLST 104.
 Individual and Society course, and US Society course.

 EDPS 361.
 Education in Urban Context.
 3 hours.